-Overall, the enforcement rights human remains satisfactory.
+Overall, the enforcement human rights remains satisfactory.
 The Parliamentary Commissioner for Human Rights - the Ombudsperson, the major body for investigating human rights violations - is active and efficient but is under-resourced and cannot properly so implement its mandate in all the areas it is responsible for.
-The legal base defining mandate as both national human riahts institution and equality body needs to be reformed in order to be fully aligned with EU acquis.
+The legal base defining mandate as human both national rights institution and equality body needs to be reformed in order to be fully aligned with EU acquis.